gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 algorithm has to work to keep block minting periods at a stable 90 seconds rate into the future.

-When a lot of researchers are eligible at the same time for a block, diff rises to slow down minting.
-In contrast, when no one is online mining, diff will drop to lure in miners to keep our blocks staking at once per 90 seconds.
+When a lot of wallets are eligible at the same time for a block the difficulty rises to slow down minting.

+In constrast, when not a lot of wallets are online to stake, the difficulty will drop to lure in miners to keep the blocks staking at an average of 90 seconds.

 ## How to call commands when starting Gridcoin Wallet on Windows?